+Potatoes are just one example of why Scotland’s brand matters.
 Scotland’s farmers grow 80% of the seed potatoes exported from the UK.
+Read more here.
 Farmers around the world specifically choose our produce.
 Scotland’s soil and the diligent work of farmers and Scottish scientists combine to create a product recognised for its quality across the world.
-If our potatoes become British, Scotland loses that international reputation, it loses market share, we lose jobs.
+If our potatoes are branded ‘British’, Scotland loses that international reputation, it loses market share, we lose jobs.

 What can I do?